Paritosh97/gsoc-2020/_posts/2020-07-21-weekly-report-6.md

 ## What's done this week

-- Init calls for skycomponent derive classes which help setup the Qt3D scenegraph
+- Init calls for skycomponent derived classes which help setup the Qt3D scenegraph

 - Update calls which adjust shader uniforms an enable update and mouse events.